FOOD

 Fruit Flies (Drosophila)

-Use only short-winged, non-flying fruit flies which are less likely to escape.
-Drosophila are a natural food for many species and can be used to help stimulate spawning.
-Drosophila cultures are available mail ordered from breeders.
-In order to culture Drosophila, place a feeding mush in a jar with two or three dozen fruit flies.
-The mush can be prepared by blending a banana, one can of plums, corn or oat flakes, one peach or orange, and a cup of vinegar.
-The mush should be sprinkled with baker's yeast.
+Use only short-winged, non-flying fruit flies to minimize escapes.
+Drosophila are a natural food source for many species and can help stimulate spawning.
+Cultures are available by mail from breeders.
+To culture Drosophila at home, mix a feeding mush in a jar with two to three dozen flies.
+A simple mush can be made by blending a banana, a can of plums, corn or oat flakes, a peach or orange, and a cup of vinegar; then sprinkle in some baker's yeast.

-House flies can be captured, disabled, and fed to medium to large, carnivorous fish.
-Crickets can be captured or purchased at a pet store.
-Beetles and back swimmers can also be captured.
+House flies can be captured, disabled, and fed to medium- to large-sized carnivorous fish.
+Crickets are available from pet stores or can be captured, and beetles as well as back swimmers can also be collected for feeding.

 Mollusks